hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

 {%endhighlight%}

 There are 4 tests in total in which the first two tests are built with `unittest` and the last two tests are built with `nose`.

+- Use the following command to run all tests in a folder `nosetest -v *test.py`.

 ### `setup` and `teardown` functions in `nose`